 Our lease commitments reflect payments due for our lease agreements for office space at the Premises that expire in November 2029, laboratory, office, and storage space in Lawrence, Kansas under lease agreements that expire in December 2030, and office space in key European markets to support European commercialization which have terms of less than 12 months.
-As of December 31, 2021, our contractual commitments for our leases were \$40.3 million, which will be paid over the term of such leases.
-The amount of lease commitments reflects payments due for leases in Lawrence, Kansas that had not commenced under Accounting Standards Codification (ASC) Topic 842, Leases (ASC 842), as of December 31, 2021, and as a result, these leases are not reflected within the consolidated balance sheets.
-We expect these leases to commence in 2022.
+As of December 31, 2022, our contractual commitments for our leases were \$35.8 million, of which \$5.2 million is expected to be paid within one year, and \$30.6 million will be paid over the remaining term of such leases.
 For additional information on our leases and timing of future payments, please read Note 7, Leases, to the consolidated financial statements included in this Form 10-K.